Amin-Gh-05/Hogwarts/README.md

   1. Access the admin panel.
   2. Utilize the provided tools to create a new assistant account.
 - **Login**: Admins can log in to their assistant accounts using their credentials.
-- **Remove a Teacher/Student**: Assistants possess the authority to remove teachers or students from the platform:
+- **Remove a User.Teacher/User.Student**: Assistants possess the authority to remove teachers or students from the platform:
   1. Navigate to the management section in the dashboard.
   2. Select the option to remove a teacher or student.
   3. Confirm the action to remove the selected user.
 - **View Courses and Their List of Students**: Explore the list of courses available on the platform and view enrolled students for each course.
-- **Check Student/Teacher Profile**: Access detailed profiles for both students and teachers for administrative purposes.
+- **Check User.Student/User.Teacher Profile**: Access detailed profiles for both students and teachers for administrative purposes.
-- **Create a Course**: Follow steps to create a new course on the platform:
+- **Create a Course.Course**: Follow steps to create a new course on the platform:
   1. Navigate to the course creation section in the dashboard.
   2. Provide necessary details for the new course.
   3. Confirm and save the course.

-### Student class:
+### User.Student class:

-Students can perform various actions within the Hogwarts School Management System, including taking courses, viewing teachers, and participating in sorting quizzes.
+Students can perform various actions within the Hogwarts.Hogwarts School Management System, including taking courses, viewing teachers, and participating in sorting quizzes.

 - **Taking Courses**: Enroll in courses by taking them.
 - **Viewing All Courses Taken**: View a list of all courses taken.
 - **Viewing All Teachers**: Access a list of all teachers taken courses with.
-- **Taking a Sorting Quiz**: Take a quiz to determine their Hogwarts House (Gryffindor, Hufflepuff, Ravenclaw, or Slytherin).
+- **Taking a Sorting Quiz**: Take a quiz to determine their Hogwarts.Hogwarts House (Gryffindor, Hufflepuff, Ravenclaw, or Slytherin).

-### Hogwarts class:
+### Hogwarts.Hogwarts class:

-Serving as a central management system for Hogwarts School of Witchcraft and Wizardry, the Hogwarts class facilitates various actions for teachers, students, and administrators.
+Serving as a central management system for Hogwarts.Hogwarts School of Witchcraft and Wizardry, the Hogwarts.Hogwarts class facilitates various actions for teachers, students, and administrators.

 - Managing lists of teachers, courses, admins, and students from different Houses.
 - Rating teachers and leaving comments for them.